mapineda/wh/README.md

 ## When

 Work Harmony was born in 2013 at Startup Weekend in Bloomington, IN where the project placed second and advanced to the Global competition.

+## Getting Started

 ### Video ###